benlue/coServ/README.md

 ## The Latest Release
 Below are highlights of recent releases:

++ [v0.9.9] A web interface (coServ design console) has been added to manage & design websites running on a coServ server.

 + [v0.9.8] wFront.js was updated (wFront.js is the main controller of coServ on the client side).
 If you do not use the default web directory ('/www'), remember to copy the wFront.js file to your custom web directory (/www/cont/shared/js/wFront.js).

 + [v0.9.7] Cleaned up the code base and many codes have been written.
 This release can be regarded as the release candidate of v1.0.
 More test cases will be added before release 1.0.